 The second is more difficult and complex: the role of science and engineering in the development and implementation of foreign policy.
 Forward thinking is difficult, especially in a government bureaucracy.
 But there have been thoughtful efforts to reorganize the U.S. government (especially the Department of State) to better inject S&T into the foreign policy process.
 The most successful of these (at least institutionally) probably was P.L.
 95-126, the fiscal year 1979 authorization for the State Department.
 With the strong backing of Congress, it included new high-level positions, reporting requirements, and mandatory agency cooperation.
 It appeared to be the do-all and end-all for science and diplomacy.
 The only problem was that under both parties it was mostly ignored by the federal agencies and the White House.
 Even today the federal government lacks an agency with funding and a personnel system that will support a world-class analytic capability in science and foreign policy.

-) global financial crisis underscores the crucial role science plays in international relations.
+The current (fall 2008) global financial crisis underscores the crucial role science plays in international relations.
 Fundamentally the creation of scientists and mathematicians, the complex financial instruments at the root of the problem were not understood by the financial community.
 This state of affairs has resulted in unintended consequences, in which the U.S. financial system has become more like the Chinese system, reversing a multidecade flow in the opposite direction.

 S&T solutions are needed to address many of today’s global challenges—in energy, food security, public health, and environmental protection.
 The United States cannot tackle these challenges alone.
 Today’s most vexing problems are global in nature and require global expertise and experience to solve.
 Many nations, such as Saudi Arabia, China, the United Kingdom, India, and Australia, are investing in science infrastructure and are partnering globally to advance their own competitiveness and national security interests.
 To remain competitive, the United States must demonstrate leadership in engaging the world’s best scientists and engineers to find common solutions through collaborative research activities.
 This is good for U.S. science because it gives our scientists and engineers access to unique facilities and research sites and exposes them to new approaches.
 It is economically sound because it leverages U.S. resources and provides a means to benchmark U.S. capabilities.
 As a diplomatic tool, we know that scientists and engineers can work together in ways that transcend cultural and political differences.
 International collaboration helps to build relationships of trust and establish pathways of communication and collaboration even when formal government connections are strained.
 In short, S&T must be a central component of U.S. foreign policy.